Ayan-thecodeking/TempConvertor/README.md

 # TempConvertor

-This is a simple temperature converter web application created using HTML, CSS, and JavaScript.
+This is a simple temperature converter web application created using HTML, SCSS, and JavaScript with optimized code.
 The user can input a temperature value and select whether it is in Celsius or Fahrenheit.
 After submitting the form, the application will calculate and display the converted temperature value.

 ## Getting Started
 To use the application, simply open the index.html file in your web browser.